Narigo/blog/drafts/building-a-blog/building-a-blog.md

 If I need to change a published post, I can edit it directly and another run of `npm run publish <draft-name>` takes care of updating the `lastEditedOn` field.
 Hopefully.

+## Rebuilding the blog

+`npm run build` recreates all published posts with the template in `template/article.html`.
+This is useful to change the design later.